 This list features some of the best online master’s programs at top colleges across the country.
 Each school featured is a nonprofit, accredited institution — either public or private — with a high standard of academic quality for post-secondary institutions.

-Next, we compared this comprehensive list of online master’s programs to a list of aggregated college rankings from reputable publications like the U.S. News & World Report among others to simplify a student’s college search.
+Next, we compared this comprehensive list of online master’s programs to a list of aggregated college rankings from reputable publications like U.S. News & World Report, among others, to simplify a student’s college search.
 We pored through these rankings so students don’t have to.

 Online Master’s Degree Programs That Might Interest You